 Because it’s your business to keep your client pools safe and hygienic, you need to make sure that their pools remain sanitized and safe.

-As we enter the peak season, you will be focused on getting people’s pool open.
+As we enter the peak season, (not to mention all of this COVID-19 stuff), you will be focused on getting people’s pool open.

 To do this, and maintain your client satisfaction levels, you need to optimize your schedule to cater to everyone’s needs.